-- Conduct annual WMB meeting. - Contribute funding to flood damage reduction and water quality improvement projects through the WMB. - Contribute green infrastructure support as a certified professional in the National Green Infrastructure Certification Program (NGICP).
+- Conduct annual WMB meeting. - Contribute funding to flood damage reduction and water quality improvement projects through the WMB.

-SMC will continue to support Lake County MS4s in the development and implementation of their stormwater management programs by performing activities related to the Pollution Prevention/Good Housekeeping minimum control measure, as described below.
+SMC will continue to support Lake County MS4s in the development and implementation of their stormwater management programs by performing activities related to the Pollution

+Prevention/Good Housekeeping minimum control measure, as described below.
 Note, however, that the primary responsibility for the implementation of the Pollution Prevention/Good Housekeeping minimum control measure lies with the MS4.